PM Kakar warns of trans-regional spillover of Gaza war

 Pakistan

-ISLAMABAD (APP) - Caretaker Prime Minister Anwaarul Haq Kakar has called for an enhanced engagement with the Western capitals to make Israel realise that the Gaza war could have a spillover effect beyond the region.
+Calls for immediate cessation of violence, labels Israeli assault on Gaza genocide

-“We need to engage with different Western capitals, particularly Washington and London, and they need to make the Israeli side realise that they are contributing to destabilise not just the region, but probably it would have a spillover effect beyond the region,” the prime minister said in an interview with a foreign media outlet on Wednesday.
+TASHKENT, Uzbekistan (Dunya News) - Prime Minister Anwaar-ul-Haq Kakar on Thursday called for enhanced engagement with the Western capitals to make Israel realise that the Gaza war could trigger a spillover effect beyond the region.

-Asked if the Pakistan government had received any requests from the US to soften its stance against Israel as it continued attacks on Gaza, Kakar said, “I’m not aware of any such request and I don’t think so any government would listen to any such request which is in my opinion surreal; it’s absurd to even think of requesting someone to be silent on such an account.”
+In an interview with Arab News, the prime minister said Western capitals, particularly Washington and London needed to make realise the Israeli side that they were contributing to destabilise the region.